Adoption in Australia: Same sex couple adoptions

 Adoption for same-sex couples is currently legally available in all of Australia since April 2018.

 Western Australia became the first Australian state to allow same-sex adoptions when its Labor government passed the Acts Amendment (Lesbian and Gay Law Reform) Act, 2002 which amended the Adoption Act, 1994 (WA).
 This allowed same-sex couples to adopt in accordance with criteria that assesses the suitability of couples and individuals to be parents, regardless of sexual orientation.
 The Northern Territory in April 2018 was the last jurisdiction of Australia to legally allow same sex couples and unmarried heterosexual couples to adopt children.

 Australia's first legal gay adoption, by two men, occurred in Western Australia in June 2007.
 Subsequently, on 2 August 2007, the federal government under Prime Minister John Howard announced it would legislate to stop same-sex couples adopting a child from overseas, and would further not recognise adopted children of same-sex couples.
-The federal Coalition’s proposed Family Law (Same Sex Adoption) Bill would amend the 1975 Family Law Act and override state and territory laws that currently cover international adoptions.
+The federal Coalition's proposed Family Law (Same Sex Adoption) Bill would amend the 1975 Family Law Act and override state and territory laws that currently cover international adoptions.
 The bill was due to be introduced in the spring 2007 session of parliament, but was taken off the agenda following the Coalition's defeat at the 2007 federal election.

 Both New South Wales since 2010 and Victoria since 2016, legal adoption services within these states have religious exemptions.
 That means religious organizations can technically still do not have to legally include single people, unmarried heterosexual couples or any same-sex couples married or unmarried within their religious organization adoption services.

 Single parent adoptions

 Since April 2018, most Australian jurisdictions legally allow single people to adopt children, except in Victoria, South Australia and the Northern Territory.
-However, individuals seeking to adopt are considered less of a priority than couples and lengthy waiting lists for adoption make it virtually impossible.
-Individuals may usually only adopt a child with special needs or in cases of exceptional circumstances (e.g. a court order).